You want to know how to write a book, but you’re not sure where to start.

 Similarly, for social media in general.
 What use would there be in promoting a book about preparing for retirement on Instagram?

-If it is a political thriller set in current times in Washington, Facebook would be a waste of time, but Twitter could certainly be a winning strategy.
+If it is a political thriller set in current times in Washington, Facebook would be a waste of time, but X (Twitter) could be a winning strategy.

 Now start writing your book

-Now that you have your story outline finished and you know your precise genre write your story.
+You have finished your story outline, and you know your precise genre.
+Write your story.

-But from word one, visualize your reader in your mind.
+But from word one, visualize your reader.
 Imagine that they are sitting in front of you, and you are telling them your story.

 If you are writing a teen paranormal romance, make a picture in your mind’s eye of three or four teenage girls listening intently as you tell them your tale.